 The Regulators Roundtable was concluded with a cocktail event, providing attendees with an exclusive opportunity to network with other professionals and further discuss topics presented at the educational event.

-This Roundtable was not only successful in terms of content and attendance, but also on the camaraderie among attendees that we hope will continue as many of the positive repercussions of the event.
+This Roundtable was successful not only in terms of content and attendance, but also in its contribution towards developing the camaraderie among attendees that will hopefully continue as one of many of the positive results of the event.

-This successful event that could count on 60+ participants from all Curaçao casinos, the Financial Intelligence Unit Curaçao (FIU) and the GCB, was aimed at the disbursement of information on the Curaçao AML/CFT legislation and related casino regulation, the reporting portal of the FIU and the assessment of AML/CFT risks inherent to landbased casinos.
+The objective of this successful event, that could count on 60+ participants from all Curaçao casinos, the Financial Intelligence Unit Curaçao (FIU) and the GCB, was to provide insight inthe Curaçao AML/CFT legislation and related casino regulation, the reporting portal of the FIU and the assessment of AML/CFT risks inherent to landbased casinos.

 Training topics included: